supurloop/ssf/README.md

     uint32_t mydata;
 } SSFLLMyData_t;

-Memory Pool Interface
+### Memory Pool Interface

-The memory pool interface create a pool of fixed sized memory blocks that can be efficiently allocated and freed without making dynamic memory calls.
+The memory pool interface creates a pool of fixed sized memory blocks that can be efficiently allocated and freed without making dynamic memory calls.

-Base64 Encoder/Decoder Interface
+### Base64 Encoder/Decoder Interface

 This interface allows you to encode a binary data stream into a Base64 string, or do the reverse.

-Binary to Hex ASCII Encoder/Decoder Interface
+### Binary to Hex ASCII Encoder/Decoder Interface

 This interface allows you to encode a binary data stream into an ASCII hexadecimal string, or do the reverse.

-JSON Parser/Generator Interface
+### JSON Parser/Generator Interface

 Having searched for used many JSON parser/generators on small embedded platforms I never found exactly the right mix of attributes. the mjson project came the closest on the parser side, but relied on varargs for the generator, which provides a potential breeding ground for bugs.

-Like mjson (a SAX-like parser) this parser operates on the JSON string in place and only consumes stack in proportion to the maximum nesting depth.
-Since the JSON string is parsed from the start each time a data element is accessed it is computationally ineffieient, but most embedded systems are RAM constrained not performance constrained.
+Like mjson (a SAX-like parser) this parser operates on the JSON string in place and only consumes modest stack in proportion to the maximum nesting depth.
+Since the JSON string is parsed from the start each time a data element is accessed it is computationally inefficient, but most embedded systems are RAM constrained not performance constrained.

-On the generator side it does away with varargs and opts for an interface that can be verified at compilation to be called correctly.
+On the generator side it does away with varargs and opts for an interface that can be verified at compilation time to be called correctly.

-16-bit Fletcher Checksum Interface
+### 16-bit Fletcher Checksum Interface

 Every embedded system needs to use a checksum somewhere, somehow.
 The 16-bit Fletcher checksum has many of the error detecting properties of a 16-bit CRC, but at the computational cost of an arithmetic checksum.
 For 88 bytes of program memory how can you go wrong?

-Finite State Machine Framework
+### Finite State Machine Framework

 The state machine framework allows you to create reliable and efficient state machines.
 All event generation and execution of task handlers for ALL state machines must be done in a single thread of execution.
 Calling into the state machine interface from two difference execution contexts is not supported and will eventually lead to problems.
 There is a lot that can be said about state machines in general and this one specifically, and I will continue to add to this documentation in the future.

-Conclusion
+## Conclusion

 I built this framework for primarily myself, although I hope you can find a good use for it.
 In the future I plan to add example documentation, CRCs, and possibly de-init interfaces.